-Neck pain is a common problem, affecting about two-thirds of all adults at some point in their lives.
-There are various treatments available; the most suitable treatment for you will depend on the cause of the pain and how severe it is.
-For most people, treatment involves a combination of medicines, exercises and relaxation therapies.
+There are various treatments available for neck pain – a common problem that affects about two-thirds of all Australian adults at some point in their lives.
+The most suitable treatment for you will depend on the cause of your neck pain and how severe it is.
+For many people, neck pain treatment involves a combination of self-care measures, medicines, exercises and relaxation therapies.

 These days, total or prolonged bed rest is generally not recommended for neck pain.
-In fact, most health professionals recommend that rest should be limited to a day or 2 after the onset of neck pain.
+In fact, most health professionals recommend that rest should be avoided for most causes of short-term neck pain.
 The exceptions to this are if you have nerve root compression (pinched nerves), or an injury such as a ruptured disc or fracture.

 There is no evidence that supportive neck collars relieve pain or improve function in people with neck pain.

+So you should continue with your normal activities as much as possible.
+Keeping as active as possible can help speed up recovery if you have whiplash.
 By continuing to move your head and neck as usual, you can reduce pain and prevent further neck stiffness developing.
-However, you should still try to avoid quick movements, positions that hurt, and any activities you think may have caused the pain.
+However, your doctor may recommend that you should still try to avoid quick movements and any activities you think may have caused the pain.

-Remedial massage is offered by a number of healthcare providers, including physiotherapists, chiropractors and osteopaths.
+Remedial massage is offered by a number of healthcare providers, including physiotherapists and osteopaths.
 It involves your healthcare provider using their hands to apply pressure and movement to your skin, muscles and tendons.
 Massage can relieve muscle tension and spasm, help loosen stiff joints and promote relaxation.

 Physiotherapists can help treat your neck pain with a variety of treatments, including:

-Spinal manipulation (usually performed by chiropractors and osteopaths) is another treatment option for certain neck conditions.
+Spinal manipulation (usually performed by osteopaths or physiotherapists) is another treatment option for certain neck conditions.
 The therapist uses their hands to adjust the joints in your neck with the aim of relieving pain and stiffness.
 Manipulation is not suitable for some people, and there is a small risk of serious side effects, including neck injuries and even stroke, so check with your doctor before receiving this treatment.

 Corticosteroids reduce inflammation and may be used to relieve neck pain in some cases.
-Corticosteroid medicines can be taken by mouth or injected into the joints and muscles in the neck, the epidural space (the space between the outer covering of the spinal cord and the vertebrae), or the space around nerve roots.
+Corticosteroid medicines can be given by corticosteroid injection into the joints and muscles in the neck, the epidural space (the space between the outer covering of the spinal cord and the vertebrae), or the space around nerve roots.

 When given as an injection, corticosteroids are often mixed with a local anaesthetic, and can be used to treat neck pain resulting from: